-Beyond the training offered at Chesapeake, the company offers a tuition reimbursement program.
+Beyond the training provided by Chesapeake, the company offers a tuition reimbursement program.
 Eligible employees receive up to $5,250 per calendar year to pay for courses at accredited colleges or universities.

 Career development goes beyond strengthening skills.
 At Chesapeake, employees can participate in a formal talent review process to further enhance their career growth.

 During this process, employees meet with their supervisors to discuss their individual career development.
 Supervisors then present this information to either a discipline-specific talent review committee or their leadership teams so that multiple levels within the organization are accountable for an employee’s career progression.

 These meetings can result in changes in responsibilities or even career moves within the company utilizing our internal job posting system.
 Talent review is intentionally separate from our performance review process to provide employees with another opportunity for feedback and input on their career progression.